thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 Here are some things I can do for your company:

+- **Conducting technical interviews**: Hiring your first software developer presents both challenges and opportunities.
+It's crucial to make this hire effectively, especially if you lack the technical expertise to evaluate candidates yourself.
+I can assist with crafting job descriptions and conducting interviews to ensure your initial technical hire meets expectations and sets the stage for building a strong team.

+- **Continuous deployment**: Deploying new features or updating applications traditionally results in downtime and manual, error-prone processes.
+Many programmers fear deployment due to its tedious nature and potential for human mistakes.
+I can help set up automated deployment pipelines that remove manual steps and significantly reduce errors caused by human intervention.

-- **Workshops**: Are you looking for a bespoke workshop on a machine learning/cloud native related topic?
-    A 1-day-long workshop on testing or deployment can save you days of trial and error.
+- **Mentoring Workshops**: Your development team lacks experience in devops?
+Are you looking for a bespoke workshop on a machine learning/cloud native related topic?
+I can help explaining in a 1-day-long workshop various concepts, best practices, and tools that can help you and your development team, saving you days of trial and error.

 - **Software Architecture**: Are you looking for a project setup that balances simplicity and scalability?
     Do you feel overwhelmed by the multitude of available tools and frameworks?
 Perhaps your current project